-Companies must give employees the tools to be successful so they can deliver the best-in-class customer experience you design.
+So, down to brass tacks: In order to deliver an exceptional and unique customer experience, companies must give employees the tools that lead to customer satisfaction.
 That means playbooks.
-Playbooks clearly delineate step-by-step processes that incorporate all of the best practices we’ve outlined here.
+Playbooks clearly breakdown step-by-step processes that combine all of the best practices we’ve described.

-- Playbooks deliver cross-functional action steps to ensure consistency across departments
+- Playbooks deliver interdepartmental action steps to ensure company-wide consistency

 - They align with your company’s mantra for customer experience

-- Playbooks enhance the moments that build customer loyalty and minimize or eliminate anything that blocks loyalty
+- Playbooks enhance customer loyalty and minimize anything that blocks loyalty

 - They are optimized to make people feel seen, heard and valued.

-With Playbooks, employees know what to do and how to be successful in their jobs.
-Customers get consistent excellence from their experience with your company.
+With Playbooks, employees know exactly what to do and how to be successful in their jobs, and customers receive consistent excellence from their experiences with your company.